 What Does a Guardian Ad Litem Do?

-In family law cases, another kind of guardianship is especially important: the guardian ad litem, who is appointed through a court order to represent the best interests of children in disputes such as child custody, divorce, or the termination of parental rights.
+Guardianship is a legal relationship in which an adult is authorized to represent the best interests of a person who can’t represent themselves.
+In family law cases, one kind of guardianship is especially important: The guardian ad litem.
+The court appoints a guardian ad litem to represent the best interests of minor children in disputes such as child custody, divorce, or the termination of parental rights.

 What Is the Role of a Guardian Ad Litem?